Eshan-Shah/ImageClassification/README.md

-# Image Classification using LeNet-5 on MNIST
+# 🧠 Image Classification using CNNs: LeNet-5, VGG, and ResNet-50 on MNIST

-This project involves developing an image classification model capable of recognizing handwritten digits using the LeNet-5 convolutional neural network (CNN) architecture.
-The model is trained on the MNIST dataset as part of an internship under the supervision of Prof. Huiyu Zhou at the University of Leicester.
+This project focuses on developing and comparing multiple convolutional neural network (CNN) architectures; LeNet-5, VGG, and ResNet-50 for handwritten digit recognition using the MNIST dataset.
+The work was conducted as part of an internship under the supervision of Prof. Huiyu Zhou at the University of Leicester.

 ## 📅 Project Duration